ReDI-School/F24-Berlin-Machine-Learning/PreProject/project_description.md

  **from sklearn.metrics import accuracy_score, classification_report, f1_score **
  **score = f1_score(y_true, y_pred, average='macro') **

-Note: Reaching a Score of 65 % is possible with basic code?
+Note: Reaching a Score of 65 % is possible with basic code

+**Update: You can test your prediction against the evaluation data on this website: https://f24redimlchallange-hcqihppmsjbuekyubre4du.streamlit.app/**

 ## 🗂 Files Overview